Site undergoing reconstruction: Please navigate to the other sections from the home page.

 Jumping Up

-Jumping up can be a problem if your dog does this to passers-by, especially children, and people who are dog-phobic.
-You can control this by working hard on the 'sit' command, and by only rewarding your dog with cuddles or whatever when he has all four paws on the ground.
+Training dogs to greet without jumping up can begin in puppyhood, by teaching 'off', once the pup has jumped, 'sit' if the dog looks about to jump, and only rewarding with cuddles or whatever when the pup has all four paws on the ground.
 This is especially important for pups, since people often think pups are cute, and cuddle them whatever they do, but manners learnt by pups tend to stay with them as adults.
-Get the person the dog is greeting to take a step back and turn away from the dog, ignoring him until he is calm and has all four paws on the ground.
+The person the dog is greeting can take a step back and turn away from the dog, ignoring him until he is calm and has all four paws on the ground.
 Repeat if the dog jumps up again.
-Don't punish the dog for jumping up on others, since he may become frightened of meeting people.
-Good recall is also important to retrieve your dog if he is off the leash and has a passer-by pinned to a wall!
-Keep him on the lead if he's likely to jump up, and practise meeting people with him sitting nicely.
+'Off' is easy to teach with a treat thrown on the ground.
+You say 'off' as the dog gets down to get the treat.
+This can be reinforced by stepping on the lead, so an attempt to jump up cannot succeed.

 Large Dogs